Netrum (NTR) Price Down 0.3% This Week

 Netrum Profile

 Netrum’s total supply is 2,577,890 coins and its circulating supply is 2,139,819 coins.
 Netrum’s official Twitter account is @netrumcoin.
-The official website for Netrum is netrum.io.
+Netrum’s official website is netrum.io.

-It is usually not currently possible to buy alternative cryptocurrencies such as Netrum directly using U.S. dollars.
-Investors seeking to acquire Netrum should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Netrum using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Netrum directly using U.S. dollars.
+Investors seeking to trade Netrum should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Netrum using one of the exchanges listed above.

 Receive News & Updates for Netrum Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Netrum and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.